Gabor analysis as contraction of wavelets analysis: the extended affine group: unitary irreducible representations and coherent states

 \subsection{The affine group}

 Let $A$ be the affine group realized as the matrix group Using "the Mackey machine" \cite{Mac}, one can show that for any $b\in\mathbb{R}^*$ the formula

-defines a unitary irreducible representation of the affine group on the subspace of $L^2(\mathbb{R},dx)$ which consists of functions that their fourier transforms are supported in the positive half of the real line.
+defines a unitary irreducible representation of the affine group on the subspace of $L^2(\mathbb{R},dx)$ which consists of functions that their Fourier transforms are supported in the positive half of the real line.
+It is well known (e.g., \cite{ali2013coherent}) that $\psi\in L^2(\mathbb{R},dx)$ is admissible if and only if